Isotonix® Calcium Plus

 Everyone needs calcium.
 Practically no one ingests enough calcium in their daily diet.
 Besides being helpful in supporting and maintaining bone integrity, calcium serves a dynamic role as a mineral.
 It's very important in the activity of many bodily enzymes and maintaining proper fluid balance.
 Calcium aids in the contraction of skeletal and muscle.

 What are the directions for use?

-Pour 1 (3.3 g) level, white bottle capful of powder into the overcap.
-Add water to the line on the overcap (60 ml) water and stir.
-As a dietary supplement, this product is best taken twice daily: one (1) capful in the morning and one (1) capful in the evening or as directed by your healthcare provider.
+As a dietary supplement, this product is best taken twice daily: 1 capful in the morning and 1 capful in the evening or as directed by your healthcare provider.
 Maximum absorption occurs when taken on an empty stomach.
 This product is isotonic only if the specified amounts of water and powder are used.

 I'm not an elderly woman.
 Why should I take a calcium supplement?

 Calcium plays a huge role in regulating many major bodily processes with implications that extend far beyond the age factor.
 Other than elderly women who may be susceptible to bone loss, younger women, pregnant and lactating women, and men should take a calcium supplement.